Overview

 - Open the Amiga Forever player.
 On an English language

-selecting Programs/Amiga Forever/Player.
+selecting Programs/Amiga Forever/Amiga Forever.

-- Select a configuration, using either the Amiga Forever
+- Select a configuration, using either the Amiga Forever configuration files,

 - While the emulation is running, press F12, which will give you